Wolox/wor-push-notifications-aws/README.md

 ## Configuration
 To use the gem, firstly we have to configure it.
 But don’t worry since the configuration simply consists of these three steps:
 1. Firstly, add `require 'aws-sdk-rails'` to your application.rb in order to include the required aws modules.
-Once then, you’ll be able to configure your aws instance (see “AWS credentials” section).
+Once then, you’ll be able to configure your aws instance (see [AWS credentials](#aws-credentials) section).
 2. Then, under the config/initializers dir, create the file `wor_push_notifications_aws.rb`, with:
 ```ruby
 Wor::Push::Notifications::Aws.configure do |config|